-Self-Compassion: My Word of the Year
+Self-Compassion: My Word Of The Year

 I’m savoring Olivia Fox Cabane’s book, The Charisma Myth.
 It’s like preaching to the converted.
 We totally see eye-to-eye on so many practices.
 My favorite: being present is a key to executive presence.
 Non-verbal communication is SO important… down to wearing clothing to a business meal that’s comfortable— lest you send off the wrong vibe (think hot room, itchy suit).
+In fact, Cabane made such an impression on me that she’s inspired my Word of the Year!

 As I read about self-confidence and self-esteem, I stumbled upon self-compassion, and I sat up straight.
 AHHHHHH!
 This makes so much sense.
 To be loving of yourself, to treat yourself like you’re human, and foible.
 “You deserve a break, today” was all this word implies.
 It shot me back to a vivid scene that took place 10 years ago.
 I was hurriedly pulling the door to my apartment closed, in the middle of a screaming match with myself, as usual.
 I stopped— dead stop, and said out loud to myself “you’ve got to stop yelling at yourself, or you’re going to make yourself sick”.
 Up until that moment, I had a perpetual fight with myself in my own head.
 I committed to a truce at that very moment.